openswarm-eu/multi-human-swarm-control/README.md

 ### Run the project

-Use the following commands to run the experiment:
+Use the following command to run the experiment:

 ```bash
 python3 src/web_app/app.py